core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

       assigned by IANA; perform an analogous substitution for all other occurrences of the prefix "CPA" in the document.
 Finally, please remove this note.
+      There is one occurrence of the value 13 encoded in `a1270d`, which, if the number were to change, would need updating.

 The option is a critical, safe-to-forward, and part of the cache key, and used in CoAP requests.